wesleyfongchong/website-content/post/web-platform-api/web-platform/index.md

 title: Roadmap to learn the Web Platform
 date: 2018-04-08T06:04:59+02:00
 updated: 2019-04-23T20:04:59+02:00
-description: "The Web Platform is an amazing ecosystem of APIs, tools, languages, and it is more powerful than ever today, in 2018.
+description: "The Web Platform is an amazing ecosystem of APIs, tools and languages, and it is more powerful than ever today.
 Learn the Web Platform through simple tutorials following my roadmap"
 tags: browser
 ---

-The Web Platform is an amazing ecosystem of APIs, tools, languages, and it is more powerful than ever today, in 2018.
+The Web Platform is an amazing ecosystem of APIs, tools, languages, and it is more powerful than ever today.

 I wrote a lot of tutorials and articles on this blog related to the Web Platform.